ShRoO0oM/handsomeIOS/README.md

 					<DT><A HREF="https://medium.com/elements/memory-management-in-swift-31e20f942bbc">Memory management in Swift – Elements blog – Medium</A>
 					<DT><A HREF="https://github.com/tapwork/HeapInspector-for-iOS">tapwork/HeapInspector-for-iOS: Find memory issues &amp; leaks in your iOS app without instruments</A>
 					<DT><A HREF="https://www.raywenderlich.com/397-instruments-tutorial-with-swift-getting-started">Instruments Tutorial with Swift: Getting Started | raywenderlich.com</A>
+					<DT><A HREF="https://medium.freecodecamp.org/deep-copy-vs-shallow-copy-and-how-you-can-use-them-in-swift-c623833f5ad3">Deep copy vs. shallow copy — and how you can use them in Swift</A>
+					<DT><A HREF="https://medium.com/@stremsdoerfer/understanding-memory-leaks-in-closures-48207214cba">Understanding memory leaks in closures – Emilien Stremsdoerfer – Medium</A>
+					<DT><A HREF="https://medium.com/wolox-driving-innovation/how-to-automatically-detect-a-memory-leak-in-ios-769b7bb1ec7c">How to Automatically Detect a Memory Leak in iOS – Wolox – Medium</A>
+					<DT><A HREF="https://www.raywenderlich.com/966538-arc-and-memory-management-in-swift">ARC and Memory Management in Swift | raywenderlich.com</A>
+					<DT><A HREF="https://www.avanderlee.com/swift/weak-self/">Weak self and unowned self explained in Swift - SwiftLee</A>
 				</DL><p>
 				<DT><H3 FOLDED>Notification</H3>
 				<DL><p>